 Tech Support is the unglamorous necessity that every business will need at some point.
 Most businesses can’t function without calling the IT professionals and begging for help, whether that help be getting data back, getting employees back on company computers, securing valuable information, or bringing servers and networks back online.
 Tech support doesn’t make the world go round but it does keep it from stopping.

-Tech support, like all tech industry definitions is broad and represents a plethora of applications, solutions, and products.
+Tech support, like all tech industry definitions, is broad and represents a plethora of applications, solutions, and products.
 Before diving into the specifics, it’s important to go over the broad definition of tech support.
 Simply put, tech support is a wide variety of services and products that provide necessary information to get the technology you use up and running again.
-Below is a short list of some of the many areas of tech support.
+Below is a shortlist of some of the many areas of tech support.

 Living in the past is inefficient, especially when the present holds frequent technology updates the provide more functionality, faster processing, and ultimately more efficient workflows.
 Tech support begins with technology reviews.
-This gives tech support companies a base to build from an provides an in-depth look at where your organization, from a technology standpoint, may be lacking.
+This gives tech support companies a base to build from and provides an in-depth look at where your organization, from a technology standpoint, may be lacking.
 Some common questions that get asked in the technology review process include:

 - What apps help your business run?
 Are these better, worse, or equal to your competition’s apps?